h2oai/sparkling-water/doc/src/site/sphinx/pysparkling.rst

   $ pip install tabulate
   $ pip install future
   $ pip install colorama>=0.3.8
-  $ pip install numpy>=1.9.2

-The required packages are installed automatically in case when PySparkling is installed from PyPI.
+These dependencies are installed automatically in case PySparkling is installed from PyPI.

 The Sparkling Water Python Module